 - 1. The regions of the North, particularly: i) the extreme North and Amber Mountain, ii) the Tsaratanana massif, and iii) a northeast between these two massifs. - 2.
 The eastern slope region, - 3.
 The Highlands region: i) the central highlands between Tsaratanana in the north and Andringitra in the south, ii) the Southern Highlands between Andringitra in the north, Ivakoany in the south, Ambalavao in the east and Isalo in the west. - 4.
-The western slopes region: i) the Northwest and West from Maevarano Basin in the north to Tsiribihina in the south, ii) the Southwest from Morondava Basin in the north to Mangoky bsasin in the south. - 5.
+The western slopes region: i) the Northwest and West from Maevarano Basin in the north to Tsiribihina in the south, ii) the Southwest from Morondava Basin in the north to Mangoky basin in the south. - 5.
 The South region from lower Mangoky basin to Mandrare basin (Figure 7).

-Figure 6: Drainage basins and major watersheds of Madagascar (Chaperon et al. 1993)
+Figure 7.
+The major hydrological regimes of Madagascar (Chaperon et al. 1993).